-Maintaining clear, complete and accurate books and records is critical to the successful management of our business.
-This also helps to maintain an honest and trustworthy relationship between Medline and our customers and business partners.
+Maintaining clear, complete and accurate books and records is critical to the successful management of our business and helps maintain an honest and trustworthy relationship between Medline and our customers and business partners.
 We commit to maintaining our financial records in accordance with generally accepted accounting principles.
 In order to honor this commitment, you must promptly and accurately record all transactions, receipts and disbursements of funds.
 This includes expense reports, time cards, payroll records, and other company records.